Last updated July 2019

-All campouts since becoming a Boy Scout or Varsity Scout may count toward this requirement.
-In other words, a Scout doesn’t need a blue card for the Camping MB before he may begin counting these nights.
-Any nights as a Boy Scout or Varsity Scout are eligible.
+All campouts since becoming a Scout may count toward this requirement.
+In other words, Scouts don’t need a blue card for the Camping merit badge before they may begin counting these nights.
+Any nights as a Scouts BSA member are eligible.

 This means the experiences are held under the auspices of some level of the BSA, and that “Scouting” happens on them.

 For example, an individual family or a couple of Scouts and their parents heading off into the woods doesn’t count.

 “One long-term camping experience of up to six consecutive nights may be applied toward this requirement.”

 - A long-term camping experience is at least five consecutive nights.
 The long-term camping experience must also be a “designated Scouting activity or event.”
 This could be at a council summer camp, a troop’s own 50 miler, a Jamboree, high-adventure base, etc.

 - Only one of these experiences is allowed, and up to six nights may count toward the requirement.
 Example: A trip that lasts Sunday through Saturday counts as six nights.